Who would win in the ring between Musk and Zuckerberg? The answer of the experts (and of ChatGPT) - Breaking Latest News

 all images on this page were created with StableDiffusion

 Will Elon Musk and Mark Zuckerberg really face each other in a ring (indeed, in an octagon and inside a cage), after the challenge launched by the first and accepted by the second?
-It is realistically unlikely, but it must be said that it is now difficult for Tesla’s number one to back down without making a fool of himself and that perhaps the fight could really be held, perhaps in a symbolic way.
-In live stream and to raise money for charity, who knows.
+It’s more likely than it seems, so much so that UFC number one, Dana White, has confirmed that the two are “definitely intending” to do so.
+Also because it is now difficult for Tesla’s number one to back down without making a fool of himself: in short, the fight could really be held, perhaps in a symbolic way, in live stream and to raise money for charity.
+Maybe.

-Hope costs nothing, In short.
+Hope costs nothing.
 As well as making some guesses about who could really win: who is physically more prepared between the two?
 Who would have the best chance of success?
 Bookmakers have already expressed themselves online (Zuck would have an 83% chance of victory), even fitness experts are having their say and we thought we’d ask ChatGPT as well.
-Who, in the playful spirit with which this analysis should be taken, seemed to us the perfect referee in this match halfway between virtual and real.
+Which, in the playful spirit with which this analysis should be taken, it seemed to us the perfect referee in this match halfway between virtual and real.

+Actually, I canceled the fight.
+I haven’t told them yet.
+But I will continue to say the fight is canceled, just in case…?? https://t.co/y9gg9qrnuQ

 Streaming Why Elon Musk is mad at The Rings of Power and what is Emanuele Capone’s review bombing 06 September 2022